This year you find Almedalsveckan, back in Visby between the 25th of June and 28th of June 2024. Welcome!

 The festival’s own estimate of participants is approximately 30.000 unique visitors and 1 200 unique organizers.
 The estimated numbers of visitors are based on ferry and airport tickets to the island during the festival.
 In 2019, there were 3.700 official events and approximately 3.000 unofficial events.
 It is only the official events, which are open to everyone, that are presented in the festival program.

 People attending the festival

 The festival’s target group is people interested in social issues.
-The festival defines the visitors as politicians, organisers, professional visitors and ordinary participants.
+The festival defines the visitors as politicians, organizers, professional visitors and ordinary participants.
 Many of the visitors attend the week as a part of their holiday.

 Involvement of the political parties

-During this week, somthing that many call the Almedalen spirit prevails.
+During this week, something that many call the Almedalen spirit prevails.
 The week quite simply has a special atmosphere, to which the time and place have definitely contributed.
 Almedalen Week is an unusual combination of political summit and openness.
 However, it is also associated with an informal atmosphere, intimacy, discussion, democracy, manoeuvring, seminars and further education and training.